Northamptonshire Expansion Plans :

 To go to the Joint Planning Unit's home page, click on the following link:

-This new version cannot be located on the main JPU site, but can now be found newly released on the consultation site:
+This new version could not be located on the main JPU site, but was on the newly released on the consultation site:

 Alternatively, click on the following link to download a copy of the new version of the strategy document directly.